-According to ISO/IEC 17025 (3), 5.9: The laboratory shall have quality control procedures for monitoring the validity of tests and calibrations undertaken.
-The resulting data shall be recorded in such a way that trends are detectable and, where practicable, statistical techniques shall be applied to the reviewing of the results.
-This monitoring shall be planned and reviewed and may include... regular use of internal quality control ...
-Quality control data shall be analysed and, where they are found to be outside pre-defined criteria, planned action shall be taken to correct the problem and to prevent incorrect results from being reported.
+According to ISO/IEC 17025 7.7.1 The laboratory shall have a procedure for monitoring the validity of results.
+The resulting data shall be recorded in such a way that trends are detectable and, where practicable, statistical techniques shall be applied to review the results.
+This monitoring shall be planned and reviewed ... and then referring to both internal QC and proficiency testing in 7.7.3 Data from monitoring activities shall be analysed, used to control and, if applicable, improve the laboratory's activities.
+If the results of the analysis of data from monitoring activities are found to be outside pre-defined criteria, appropriate action shall be taken to prevent incorrect results from being reported.

 Internal quality control at the chemical analytical laboratory involves a continuous, critical evaluation of the laboratory's own analytical methods and working routines.
 The control encompasses the analytical process starting with the sample entering the laboratory and ending with the analytical report.
 The most important tool in this quality control is the use of control charts.
 The basis is that the laboratory runs control samples together with the test samples.
 The control values are plotted in a control chart.
 In this way it is possible to demonstrate that the measurement procedure performs within given limits.
-If the control value is outside the limits, no analytical results are reported and remedial actions have to be taken to identify the sources of error, and to remove such errors.
+If the control value is outside the limits, no analytical results are reported, and remedial actions must be taken to identify the sources of error, and to remove such errors.
 Figure 1 illustrates the most common type of control chart, the X-chart.